bitcoinbrisbane/BitPoker/README.md

 </Message>
 ```

-### Award the post.
+### Award the pot.
 (Post hand consensus)
 Once the hand has been played, the table then reaches consensus.
 The signed game history could then be persistend into an Ethereum block chain referencing previous hands.

 Fee vs Payouts.
 The table would also include a paramater when to commite the hand, or hand history, to a chain.
-The more frequently it is done, the more fees it will incure.
+The more frequently it is done the more fees it will incure.

 ## Cashing out
 Closing the channel